Exploding Dots

 HOW TO ENJOY EXPLODING DOTS: Three Ways

-Download the guide and/or watch all the videos in a new PlayList.
+Download the Exploding Dots Guidebook and/or watch all the videos in a PlayList.

-EXTRA: Here’s the description of a great Mind-Reading Trick that serves as super fun motivation for the Exploding Dots story.
+EXTRA: Here’s a great Mind-Reading Trick that serves as extra fun motivation for the Exploding Dots story.

 Our deepest thanks to the MARY P. DOLCIANI-HALLORAN FOUNDATION for supporting this work.